renderedtext/render_async/README.md

 RenderAsync.configure do |config|
   config.jquery = true # This will render jQuery code, and skip Vanilla JS code.
 The default value is false. config.turbolinks = true # Enable this option if you are using Turbolinks 5+.
+The default value is false. config.turbo = true # Enable this option if you are using Turbo.
 The default value is false. config.replace_container = false # Set to false if you want to keep the placeholder div element from render_async.
 The default value is true. config.nonces = true # Set to true if you want render_async's javascript_tag to always receive nonce: true.
 The default value is false. end